 The walls of the Synagogue are constructed of rubble masonry using a mortar of lime, sand, and molasses.
-The framing of door and window openings is red brick and on the exterior it is faced with calcified sandstone laid in an ashlar pattern.
-The framing of doors and window openings on the interior are of red and yellow brick.
+The framing of door and window openings is red brick and on the exterior it is faced with calcified sandstone laid in an ashlar pattern (see photo 3).
+The framing of doors and window openings on the interior are of red and yellow brick (see photo 5).
 All door and window openings are Gothic arches.